plaid/quickstart/README.md

 ### Instructions for using https with localhost

 If you want to test OAuth in development, you need to use https and set `PLAID_REDIRECT_URI=https://localhost:3000/` in `.env`.
 In order to run your localhost on https, you will need to create a self-signed certificate and add it to the frontend root folder.
 You can use the following instructions to do this.
-However, please note that this is recommended for local development environments only and not for production environments.
+Note that self-signed certificates should be used for testing purposes only, never for actual deployments.

 In your terminal, change to the frontend folder: